sfryers/MT32Editor/Readme.txt

 - MT-32 devices will produce audible clipping if patches or partials are set too loud.
 Reduce the master volume, the level of the patch or the level of the individual partials in a memory timbre to help resolve this.

-I can't save my timbre or SysEx files- I see an error message "File not found.
-Check the filename and try again."
+I can't save my timbre or SysEx files:

-- Check that you have write access to the folder you're trying to save into.
+- If you see an error message "File not found.
+Check the filename and try again.", check that you have write access to the folder you're trying to save into.